Stay on top of Current Trends

 Richard Kelly, Learning and Development

-Having moved to an entirely online delivery model, the Courts Service engaged the Learnovate Centre to conduct a review of their digital learning content to ensure it aligned with best practice.
+Having moved to an entirely online delivery model, the Courts Service engaged the Learnovate Centre to conduct a review of their digital learning content and learner experience to ensure it aligned with best practice.

 The Courts Service has responsibility for the administration and management of the courts in the Republic of Ireland.
 The Learning and Development team in the Courts Service provide both technical and developmental training courses to over one thousand Courts staff.